-There are 32 sub species of the common barn owl found throughout the world.
+There are 32 sub species of the common barn owl Tyto alba found throughout the world.

 Barn Owls hunt at night, and although they have very good eyesight, they rely mostly on their sense of hearing.
-Researches found that even in total blackness Barn Owls are still able to find the smallest of prey because of their excellent hearing.
+Research has found that even in total blackness, Barn Owls are still able to find the smallest of prey because of their excellent hearing.

 They are also completely silent in flight due to their bone and feathers being honeycombed.